-Austin Myers is a recent graduate from Sonoma State University.
-He recently began his graduate studies at San Diego State University, California.
-He will be investigating the effects of alcohol on various aspects of emotion using electroencephalography technology in the Spatio-Temporal Brain Imaging Lab at SDSU.
+Austin Myers is a lab alumnus.
+He is currently pursuing his Master's at San Diego State University.
+He is investigating the effects of alcohol on various aspects of emotion using electroencephalography in the Spatio-Temporal Brain Imaging Lab at SDSU.

-Mitchell Jensen graduated from Sonoma State in December 2016, he completed his BA in psychology with a minor in German.
+Mitchell Jensen is a lab alumnus.
 While in the Bengson Laboratory, his primary focus was on neural correlates associated with autism.
 He won best poster award at the Western Psychology Conference for Undergraduate Research, 2016.
 He is currently working at United Cerebral Palsy of the North Bay supporting senior adults with developmental disabilities.

 Kenneth Rauen is a lab alumnus.
 He is currently pursuing his Master's in philosophy at the University of Colorado Boulder.
 During his time in the Bengson Laboratory, he assisted with various projects including the visual working memory and infrasound studies.